Trivia for Geostorm

 - The taxi used in most of the shots appears to be a Mercedes B Class Electric Drive with Florida tags.
 There is also a shot with a Smart for Two Electric Drive which drives away while still plugged in.
 This would not be possible with an electric car.
 You must unplug before you can drive.

-- After the initial test screenings, the studio saw room for improvements and decided to make some changes.
-Re-shoots took place in December 2016 under executive producer Jerry Bruckheimer and writer Laeta Kalogridis.
-Dean Devlin was still in charge of the film, but was unavailable during that period, so veteran director Danny Cannon was hired for the job.
-The role of Jake Lawson's ex-wife, originally played Katheryn Winnick, was recast, and Julia Denton signed on for the part.
+- Re-shoots took place in December 2016 under executive producer Jerry Bruckheimer and writer Laeta Kalogridis.
+Dean Devlin was still in charge of the film, but unavailable, so veteran director Danny Cannon was hired for the job.
+Katheryn Winnick, who played Jake Lawson's ex-wife, was replaced by Julia Denton.